Liagos/Vehicle-Detection/README.md

 This repository contains the code for the project "**Vehicle Detection**".
 The goal of this project is to detect vehicles on a highway from real-time video frames using image processing techniques.

 The repository is organised as follows:
-- `Traffic_PyCharm_V2.py` is used to open the camera stream and detect the vehciles.
+- The `Traffic_PyCharm_V2.py` file opens the camera stream and detects vehciles.
-- `args.py` is used to import the arguments needed for the project.
+- The `args.py` file parses the arguments needed for the execution.
-- `confing.ini` contains configuration of the cameras, folder path, frame rate, folder name, and maximum number of files to be saved in each folder.
+- The `confing.ini` file contains the camera configuration, frame rate, and maximum number of files to save in each folder.

 Software dependecies:
 can be found in the `requirements.txt` file.